xiaogit00/Web-Scrapers/README.md

-# Small Scrapers I've built to mine web data
+# Small Scrapers I've built in Python to mine web data

 1 - An Image Site